hokkaido/mas/README.md

 ### Further analysis

-Please consult the `notebooks` directory for some ideas on how to evaluate these results.
+Please consult the `notebooks` directory for some ideas on how to evaluate the output of the models even further.

 ### Human Evaluation